 The curriculum is organised under three main components.

 - Key Stage 2

-Parents receive a termly class newsletter giving information about the current topics being studied.
-Copies of the latest Curriculum newsletters can be found on the class pages.
+Parents receive a weekly learning update providing information about learning which has taken place that week and learning which will take place the following week. .
 If you would like any further information on the curriculum followed in school, please speak to your child’s class teacher.

 Teaching and Learning

 At Handale Primary we provide a learning environment which is positive, rich and challenging to stimulate all children.

 English and Maths are taught daily.
 We also provide a broad and balanced curriculum that meets the requirements of the National Curriculum.
 Other subjects taught in the school include Science, PE, ICT, RE, Design and Technology, Geography, History, Music, PSHE, Art and Design and Modern Foreign Languages, currently predominantly French.
 We encourage creative thinking across the curriculum.